5 Oceans, 5 Colonies Sculpting Future Living Architecture On and Below Water

 Tuition may be covered through scholarships or third-party sponsorships.

 For participants attending via the Ulysseus network, a scholarship will fully cover the summer school tuition.
+Please refer to your university mobility officers and the Ulysseus website.

 Please note: The program fee does not include living nor mobility expenses during the 11-day in-person session.